-Baxter Drennon is an experienced trial attorney having served as lead counsel in hundreds of cases and as trial counsel in over a dozen cases.
+Baxter Drennon is an experienced litigation attorney having served as lead counsel in hundreds of cases and as trial counsel in over a dozen cases.
 Baxter recently tried three cases in four months, all resulting in defense verdicts.
 Baxter is considered a leader among his peers.
-Since 2010, he has served on the Steering Committee for the Defense Research Institute (DRI) Young Lawyers Committee.
-In 2019, Baxter serves as the Chair of the more than 3,000 member Young Lawyers Committee.
-Through his involvement in DRI, Baxter is regularly called upon to write and speak on issues related to litigation, law-practice management, and products liability.
+Since 2010, Baxter has been actively involved in the Defense Research Institute (DRI), serving as the Chair of the Young Lawyers Committee in 2018-2019.
+Baxter was elected to the DRI Board of Directors in 2019.
+Through his involvement in DRI, Baxter is regularly called upon to write and present on issues related to litigation, law-practice management, and products liability.
 Since 2013, Baxter has been annually named a “Rising Star” in litigation by Mid-South Super Lawyers.

 Baxter rounds his practice out by serving as counsel to several municipal water and wastewater entities.
 Through this experience, Baxter had an opportunity to serve as legal counsel in the first privatization of a water utility on a military installation in the State of Arkansas.

 When he is not practicing law, Baxter enjoys spending time with his wife Allison and their two children, Anna Leigh (7) and Duke (3).

 - Trial counsel for an automobile manufacturer in a catastrophic personal-jury case;